ewal31/mysite/posts/2023-11-21-generalised-isotonic-regression.markdown

 ---
 title: Generalised Isotonic Regression - In Depth
-summary: Isotonic Regression tries to fit a line/plane/hyperplane to a sequence of observations that lies as "close" as possible to the observations, while maintaining monotonicity.
+summary: Isotonic Regression tries to fit a line/plane/hyperplane to a sequence of observations that lies as "close" as possible to the observations while maintaining monotonicity.
+This post takes an in-depth look at how the paper Generalized Isotonic Regression solves this problem in an arbitrary number of dimensions while supporting any convex differentiable loss function.
+First, Linear Programming is introduced, and then it is shown how the partitioning-based algorithm follows from the KKT conditions.
 library: github.com/ewal31/GeneralisedIsotonicRegression
 include_plotly: true
 include_d3: true